Pre-flop play against weak MTT players. Part 1

 • We can no longer win the pot pre-flop.

-Every situation and every player is unique, so you can't create a specific chart of which hands to isolate with and which not to, but you can preliminarily outline the ranges you will use based on stack sizes.
+Every situation and every player is unique, so you can't set a specific table of which hands to isolate with and which not, but on the other hand, you can preliminarily outline the framework you will use based on chip counts.

-Here are some questions we should answer when deciding whether to 3-bet a weak player pre-flop:
+Here are some questions we should answer when trying to decide whether to 3-bet a weak player pre-flop:

 • How narrowly does the player open?

 This question is the most important.
-There are fish who limp 50% of hands but open only with TT+ and AK.
-Against such players, we shouldn't 3-bet with bluffs.
+There are fish who limp 50% of hands and open only 10 10 + and AK.
+Against such players, we should not 3-bet with bluffs.

 There are also players who open 15% and limp 30%.
 Against these, we can 3-bet not only the best hands but also hands that play well post-flop, especially when we have a positional advantage.

-Finally, there are players who open with tragically weak hands; these are players we must exploit by 3-betting with a wide range for value.
+Finally, there are players who open with hands of tragic value, these are players against whom we must exploit our advantage by 3-betting with a wide range for value.

 What positions?

-Even bad players open more narrowly from early positions, which means we can't 3-bet UTG opens too loosely.
+Even bad players open more narrowly from early positions, which means we can't 3-bet an UTG opening too freely.
 So, the later the position, the wider we 3-bet.

-When we are in the BB position and face an open from a weak player, in a heads-up pot, we should usually just call, except when we hold a monster hand.
+When we are in the BB position and face an opening from a weak player, in a two-player pot, we should usually just call, except when we hold a monster in our hands.

-The reasons to 3-bet fish are to isolate them and eliminate them from the fight for the pot.
-However, when there are no other players left in the game, we are assured that this fish now belongs only to us until the end of the hand.
-The pot swelling without a positional advantage increases variance and leaves us with less room to maneuver.
+A strong reason to 3-bet fish is that we isolate them and remove them from the fight for the pot, but when there are no more players left in the game, we are assured that now this fish belongs only to us until the end of the hand.
+The pot swelling without a positional advantage increases variance and leaves us less room to maneuver.

 Translated from https://www.upswingpoker.com/exploit-weak-players-preflop-mtts/